antarcticrainforest/PatternRecog/README.rst

  * institution = the name of your institution

 The module that reads the configuration is written in a way that you can add any variable you want to the config file.
-It simply have to have the following structure::
+It simply has to have the following structure::

  key = value

 Running in the single mode
 --------------------------
 If you want to run the pattern recognition in single processing mode simply run the Pattern script with the following command line options::

  Pattern FirstDate LastDate configXX

 Where FirstDate is the starting data and LastData the last date.
 Note that the dates have to be in YYYY-MM-DD format.